nitsanavni/katas/small-feature-branches/README.md

 - Again, we start grenfield
 - Until first release can work directly on `main`
 - Once released, start using feature branches, `main` accumulates `r` commits, `feature` can have `t`, `F` commits
-- How to "release"? git tags? git notes? let's go with tags
+- How to "release"? git tags? git notes? let's go with tags.
+No let's do empty commits.

 # Thoughts